 What causes skin tags?
-Two the questions most often asked from middle aged folks, is this and what causes wrinkles.
+Two the questions most often (besides what causes wrinkles).

 Well, not to worry, just like wrinkles, skin tags are relatively harmless, but definitely annoying....And, they do seem to be more common in middle aged people.....

 Well the medical terms for them are Acrochordons or Fibroepithelial polyps.